Natural Multicontact Walking for Robotic Assistive Devices via Musculoskeletal Models and Hybrid Zero Dynamics: Conclusion

 \section{Conclusion}

 This work demonstrates the first formal synthesis of stable multicontact locomotion using musculoskeletal models.
-Specifically, we directly enforce muscle dynamics in the HZD framework to experimentally realize both stable and natural robotic-assisted locomotion on the dual-actuated prosthesis AMPRO3 with a non-disabled human user.
-We find that incorporating the muscle model guides the optimization problem towards uncovering periodic orbits that resemble natural bipedal locomotion, obviating the need to hand-tune optimization constraints.
+Specifically, we directly enforce muscle model constraints in the HZD framework to experimentally realize both stable and natural robotic-assisted locomotion on the dual-actuated prosthesis AMPRO3 with two non-disabled users.
+We find that incorporating the muscle model guides the optimization problem towards uncovering periodic orbits that resemble natural bipedal locomotion.

-Our proposed framework is advantageous since it results in faster computation speeds and less required tuning as compared to state-of-the-art.
+Our proposed framework is advantageous since it results in more natural behavior as compared to state-of-the-art.
 Additionally, it can be applied to a wide range of behaviors and/or robotic platforms, without relying on the availability of experimental data from human subjects or human-in-the-loop testing.
+Lastly, even though the presented results are limited to planar locomotion, the framework can be extended to 3D locomotion by including muscles that act in the frontal plane (hip abductor and adductor \cite{song2013generalization}).

-Future work includes tuning the physiological parameters of the muscle model to account for individual differences and improve the prediction accuracy of the embedded muscle models, using methods similar to those in \cite{thatte2018method}.
-Such prediction accuracy would further allow for targeted muscle behavior of the human user for rehabilitation applications.
+Since all physiological parameters (reference lengths, angle, etc.) were from \cite{geyer2010muscle}, which was intended for a non-disabled subject with different height and weight, it might be beneficial to calibrate these parameters of the muscle model to account for individual differences (especially for amputee users) and improve the prediction accuracy of the embedded muscle models, using methods similar to those in \cite{thatte2018method}.
+Such prediction accuracy would further allow for targeted muscle behavior of the user for rehabilitation applications.